Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Hydrodynamical Methods and Initial Setup

-To examine the ability of clusters to effectively retain the winds emanating from their evolving stellar members, we simulate mass and energy injection in isolated core potentials under the assumption of spherical symmetry \citep{quad,hue}.
-The one-dimensional hydrodynamical equations are solved using FLASH, a parallel, adaptive mesh refinement hydrodynamical code \citep{fryxell}.
+To examine the ability of clusters to effectively retain the winds emanating from their evolving stellar members, we simulate mass and energy injection in isolated core potentials under the assumption of spherical symmetry \citep{quad2004,hue2010}.
+The one-dimensional hydrodynamical equations are solved using FLASH, a parallel, adaptive mesh refinement hydrodynamical code \citep{fryxell2000}.
 The winds from the closely packed stellar members are assumed to shock and thermalize such that density and energy contributions can be treated as source terms in the hydrodynamical equations.
-In spherical symmetry, these equations can be written as \citep{holzer,hue}: